cilium/cilium/Documentation/cmdref/cilium-operator-generic.md

       --operator-prometheus-serve-addr string                Address to serve Prometheus metrics (default ":9963") --parallel-alloc-workers int                           Maximum number of parallel IPAM workers (default 50) --pod-restart-selector string                          cilium-operator will delete/restart any pods with these labels if the pod is not managed by Cilium.
 If this option is empty, then all pods may be restarted (default "k8s-app=kube-dns")
+      --prometheus-serve-addr string                         IP:Port on which to serve prometheus metrics (pass ":Port" to bind on all interfaces, "" is off) (default ":9962")
       --remove-cilium-node-taints                            Remove node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes once Cilium is up and running (default true)
       --set-cilium-is-up-condition                           Set CiliumIsUp Node condition to mark a Kubernetes Node that a Cilium pod is up and running in that node (default true)
       --set-cilium-node-taints                               Set node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes if Cilium is scheduled but not up and running